AnimeThemes/animethemes-api-docs/docs/graphql/intro/ratelimiting/index.md

 ## Query Complexity Limit

-Clients can request a lot of fields, can nest fields within other fields, which can quickly result in deeply nested queries.
+Clients can request a lot of fields, which can quickly result in a lot of heavy logic.

 The AnimeThemes GraphQL API enforces a maximum of 250 fields per request.